All That Breathes: Release

-The film had its world premiere at the 2022 Sundance Film Festival on January 22, 2022.
+The film had its world premiere at the 2022 Sundance Film Festival on 22 January 2022.
 It was also selected for screening at 2022 Cannes Film Festival in 'Special Screenings' section and was screened on 23 May.

 The film was released in the United States in fall 2022, along with festival screenings, by Submarine Deluxe, in association with Sideshow.

 The film was selected for Documentary Competition in the 46th Hong Kong International Film Festival, where it was screened on 24 August 2022 and won Firebird Award.
 In September 2022, it was invited to the 18th Zurich Film Festival held from 22 September to 2 October, where it was nominated in documentary competition section.
-In the same month, it was also selected in main slate of 2022 New York Film Festival held from September 30 to October 16, 2022.
+In the same month, it was also selected in main slate of 2022 New York Film Festival held from 30 September – 16 October 2022.
 It also made it to 'Wide Angle - Documentary Showcase' section of 27th Busan International Film Festival and was screened on 9 October 2022.
-Next it was selected at BFI London Film Festival held from 5 October to 16 October 2022, where it won The Grierson Award in the Documentary Competition.
+Next it was selected at BFI London Film Festival held from 5 to 16 October 2022, where it won The Grierson Award in the Documentary Competition; and at the 17th Rome Film Festival in Best of 2022, held from 13 to 23 October.

+In 2023, it was selected in 'Films on Environment' section at the 29th Kolkata International Film Festival and will be screened on 7 December 2023.

 Home media

-HBO Documentary Films bought the worldwide television rights for the film and following its theatrical run in the United States it became available on HBO and streaming service HBO Max on February 7, 2023.
+HBO Documentary Films bought the worldwide television rights for the film; following its theatrical run in the United States, it aired on HBO and then began streaming on HBO Max on 7 February 2023.

+The film was released on DVD and Blu-ray under the Janus Contemporaries label of the Criterion Collection.